gt-webdev/practical-react-weather-app/README.md

 ```

 ### :apple: About our Weather app
-> **Goal:** We want to be able to model our app to look similar to the completed example in this image:
+> **Goal:** We want to be able to model our app to look similar to the completed example in the below image.
+> - The code for this specific example can be found in the `solution` branch of this repository.

 ![Example of Completed Weather App](./public/complete_example.png)